sballin/alfred-search-notes-app/README.md

 If you get a permission-related error, especially after installing updates to macOS, try disabling and re-enabling the permissions shown below, especially full disk access for Alfred.
 If that doesn't work, please look through [common issues](https://github.com/sballin/alfred-search-notes-app/issues?q=) before submitting a new one.

+__The most common issue `panic: unable to open database file: operation not permitted` is fixed by turning full disk access for Alfred off and on again.__

 <img src="https://github.com/sballin/alfred-search-notes-app/assets/2719004/566002dd-f3be-4b98-88b7-16d6e185d531" width="890">

 ### Email notes are not supported